tanishalatoya/build-a-bear/README.md

 ### Things learned during this project:
-1. Better grasp of JavaScript functionality.
-1. When to use local vs. global variables.
+1. When to use local variables vs. global variables.
-1. Better Git workflow.
+1. Itermediate git workflow
-1. Creating functions that focus on one functionality.
+1. Creating smaller functions focused on doing one job only
-1. Better understanding of classes and objects use.
-1. Local Storage
+1. Using classes/objects to scope functionality
+1. Storing objects in local storage in order for items to persist on page load/reload

 ### Opportunities for refactor _-or-_ Items to include in future iterations:
 * **Refactor:** redressBear function is long because it's doing the same thing multiple times and if we were to refactor we could write smaller functions and use those as helper functions within this function.